hl7au/draft-au-patient-summary/input/pagecontent/approach.md

   * etc.

 #### Set of control examples
-Originating AU Core examples simvastin, reaptan, and paracetamol-codeine are the basis for the test examples.
-There are:
+Originating AU Core examples are the basis for the test examples: [MedicationRequest/paracetamol-codeine](https://build.fhir.org/ig/hl7au/au-fhir-core/MedicationRequest-paracetamol-codeine.html), [MedicationRequest/reaptan](https://build.fhir.org/ig/hl7au/au-fhir-core/MedicationRequest-reaptan.html) and [MedicationRequest/simvastatin](https://build.fhir.org/ig/hl7au/au-fhir-core/MedicationRequest-simvastatin.html).

-*	Three base originating files: simvastin, repeatan, paracetamol-codeine
+Those originating 3 examples become the set of 27 control examples by:
-*	Three test scenario variants for each of the files testing 01 Compliant to AU Core & IPS, 02 Compliant to AU Core but not IPS, 03 Compliant to IPS but not AU Core
+*	Three test scenario variants for each of the 3 original files (becomes 9 files)
-*	There are three controls to test validation behaviour for each of the test scenario variants using meta.profile e.g. one control asserts only AU Core, another control asserts only IPS, the last control asserts both
+*	For each of that set, there are then three controls on that using meta using meta.profile e.g. one control asserts only AU Core, another control asserts only IPS, the last control asserts both.

+In [qa.html](qa.html), if an instance passes, it does so whether `meta.profile` has one or multiple profiles.
+However, an error, warning, or information is triggered, qa.html does not display which profile is the reason.
+To make clear which profile assertion is triggering each error, warning, or information, we have taken the approach of 'variation' by meta.profile value.

 <table border="1" cellspacing="0" cellpadding="0" width="100%">
     <thead>